gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \indent In these results, the first data set shows little evidence against the null hypothesis with a p-value of 0.735 and an estimated difference of -0.49.
 But if you repeat this process and focus just on the "top" p-value result, you think that there is moderate evidence against the null hypothesis with a p-value from the sixth data set due to its p-value of 0.0057.
 Remember that these are all data sets simulated with the null hypothesis being true, so we should not reject the null hypothesis.
 But we would expect an occasional false detection (Type I error -- rejecting the null hypothesis when it is true) due to sampling variability in the data sets.
 But by exploring many results and selecting a single result from that suite of results (and not accounting for that selection process in the results), there is a clear issue with exaggerating the strength of evidence.
 While not obvious yet, we also create an issue with the estimated mean difference in the groups that is demonstrated below.

 \indent To fully explore the impacts of either the office drawer or publication bias (they basically have the same impacts on published results even though they are different mechanisms), this process must be repeated many times.
 The code is a bit more complex here, as the previous code that created ten data sets needs to be replicated *B* = 1,000 times and four sets of results stored (estimated mean differences and p-values for the first data set and the smallest p-value one).
 This involves a loop that is very similar to our permutation loop but with more activity inside that loop, with the code for generating and extracting the realization of ten results repeated *B* times.
-Figure \@ref(fig:Figure2-20) contains the results for the simulation study.
+Figure \@ref(fig:Figure2-19) contains the results for the simulation study.
 In the left plot that contains the p-values we can immediately see some important differences in the distribution of p-values.
 In the "first" result, the p-values are evenly spread from 0 to 1 -- this is what happens when the null hypothesis is true and you simulate from that scenario one time and track the p-values.
 A good testing method should make a mistake at the $\alpha$-level at a rate around $\alpha$ (a 5% significance level test should make a mistake 5% of the time).
 If the p-values are evenly spread from 0 to 1, then about 0.05 will be between 0 and 0.05 (think of areas in rectangles with a height of 1 where the total area from 0 to 1 has to add up to 1).
 But when a researcher focuses only on the top result of ten, then the p-value distribution is smashed toward 0.
 Using `favstats` on each distribution of p-values shows that the median for the p-values from taking the first result is around 0.5 but for taking the minimum of ten results, the median p-value is 0.065.
 So half the results are at the "moderate" evidence level or better when selection of results is included.
 This gets even worse as more results are explored but seems quite problematic here.

 \indent The estimated difference in the means also presents an interesting story.
-When just reporting the first result, the distribution of the estimated means in panel b of Figure \@ref(fig:Figure2-20) shows a symmetric distribution that is centered around 0 with results extending just past $\pm$ 4 in each tail.
+When just reporting the first result, the distribution of the estimated means in panel b of Figure \@ref(fig:Figure2-19) shows a symmetric distribution that is centered around 0 with results extending just past $\pm$ 4 in each tail.
 When selection of results is included, only more extreme estimated differences are considered and no results close to 0 are even reported.
 There are two modes here around $\pm$ 2.5 and multiple results close to $\pm$ 5 are observed.
 Interestingly, the mean of both distributions is close to 0 so both are "unbiased" ^[An unbiased estimator \index{unbiased estimator} is a statistic that is on average equal to the population parameter.] estimators but the distribution for the estimated difference from the selected "top" result is clearly flawed and would not give correct inferences for differences when the null hypothesis is correct.
 If a one-sided test had been employed, the selection of the top result would result is a clearly biased estimator as only one of the two modes would be selected.
 The presentation of these results is a great example of why pirate-plots are better than boxplots as a boxplot of these results would not allow the viewer to notice the two distinct groups of results.

-(ref:fig2-20) Pirate-plot of a simulation study results.
-Panel (a) contains the *B* = 1,000 p-values and (b) contains the *B*=1,000 estimated differences in the means.
+(ref:fig2-19) Pirate-plot of a simulation study results.
+Panel (a) contains the *B* = 1,000 p-values and (b) contains the *B* = 1,000 estimated differences in the means.
 Note that the estimated means and confidence intervals normally present in pirate-plots are suppressed here with `inf.f.o = 0, inf.b.o = 0, avg.line.o = 0` because these plots are being used to summarize simulation results instead of an original data set.

+\newpage

 ```r